Symplectic Lattices and GKP Codes -- Simple Randomized Constructions from Cryptographic Lattices: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia and by the Federal Ministry of Research, Technology and Space (BMBFTR) (project PhoQuant).
+This work was funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia and by the German Federal Ministry of Research, Technology and Space (BMFTR) within the PhoQuant project (Grant No. 13N16103).
 Additionally, this work was supported by the Equal Opportunity Program, Grant Line 2: Support for Female Junior Professors and Postdocs through Academic Staff Positions, 15th funding round of Paderborn University.